Outriders (video game)

 Outriders is a 2021 online-only cooperative action role-playing shooter game developed by People Can Fly and published by Square Enix.
 The game was released for PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S on April 1, 2021.

 Outriders received mixed reviews from critics, with praise towards the gameplay, customization, and visuals, but criticism for the story and characters.
-While the game reached over 3.5 million players by May 2021, it's unclear if it was a commercial success because of Square Enix and People Can Fly releasing different statements on the game's commercial performance.
+While the game reached over 3.5 million players by May 2021, it is unclear if it was a commercial success as Square Enix and People Can Fly released contradicting statements on the game's commercial performance in regards to expected revenue.

 Gameplay

 Outriders is a third-person shooter mixed with elements from role-playing games.
 In the beginning of the game, players create their custom characters and choose from four classes, each of them with unique abilities that the players can use.
 The four classes include the Trickster, which has the ability to manipulate time, the Pyromancer, which can manipulate fire, the Devastator, which can unleash seismic attacks, and the Technomancer, which uses turrets and other devices.
 These special skills have a short cooldown time and can be combined with other skills for maximum effects.
 The game features a skill tree that allows players to unlock and upgrade their skills.

 Players can use different weapons such as shotguns and assault rifles to defeat enemies, and firearms can be customized with weapon mods.
 Players can hide behind cover to shield themselves from enemy attacks, though health will only regenerate if the player manages to hurt or kill enemies.
 Players combat monstrous animals, human, and humanoid enemies.
 As the player progresses, the world level (the game's equivalent to gameplay difficulty) will increase.
 If the world level is high, it is more likely for the player to get high-end loot from defeated enemies.

 The game incorporates various role-playing elements.
 As the players explore, they can explore different hub areas, talk to non-playable characters and complete side missions.
 In cutscenes a dialogue tree allows to decide the outcome of some conversations, though it does not affect the story's progression.
 The game can be played solo, but players can also complete the game together with two other players.